bagool185/monitor_script/README.md

 WINDOWS -> save the .bat file and use it in your command prompt as: open_this_pit_up.bat

-LINUX -> save the .sh file, use chmod +x in order to make it executable, then use it as ./open_this_pit_up.sh
+LINUX / MacOS -> save the .sh file, use chmod +x in order to make it executable, then use it as ./open_this_pit_up.sh